fetchai/docs-archived/docs/walkthrough/creating-addresses.md

 print ("           : ", entity.private_key_bytes)
 print ("    Address: ", Address(entity))
 ```
-Neat, eh?

-When you run this, it will output the private key (hex and in bytes) and the address (which you can add to `pocketbook` or use to receive tokens from others).

 For example, if you save the above file into a program called `generate_address.py`, you can run it and will get a result like this:
 ```